 7. How are Bloof books promoted, once they are published?

 Any and every way we can think of and afford.
-Strategies, in addition to the author readings, include review solicitations in print and online media (70 copies, publicity materials, envelopes and stamps are budgeted for each book, at minimum, with more added as necessary), announcements to our email and Facebook lists, participation in bookfairs and conferences, ad space, etc.
+Strategies, in addition to the author readings, include review solicitations in print and online media (70 copies, publicity materials, envelopes and stamps are budgeted for each book, at minimum, with more added as necessary), announcements to our email newsletter and social media contacts, participation in bookfairs and conferences, ad space, etc.